What Are YouTube Tags?

 Don’t Go Overboard With Tags

-Stuffing videos with dozens of tags is a common mistake that lots of YouTubers make.
+Stuffing videos with dozens of tags is a mistake that lots of new YouTubers make.

 As it turns out, this can do more harm than good.

 Remember: tags are designed to help YouTube understand your video content.
 And if you hand them 20+ tags, they’re going to have a hard time knowing what your video is actually about.

 For example, check out the YouTube tags on this video:

 Imagine that you’re YouTube.
 Based on these tags, what would you say this video is about?
 One tag says that the video is about blogging.
 But it’s also about life lessons and CSA?

 If you’re confused, YouTube is confused.
 So if you overload your video with tags, you’re only going to hurt your rankings.

 Instead, stick to 5-8 tags that accurately describe your video’s topic.
 These should be a mix of focused and broad keywords that you found from video keyword research.

 For example, check out the #1 result for “passive income”: